What Do Sensory Issues Look Like?

 Does my child have sensory issues and if so, how can I tell?
 Read on and I will describe some examples of what to look for, giving you a better idea of what kind of help your child needs.

 Sensory problems can affect how well a person can function in a number of ways.
-These issues can affect behavior in a child as well as ability to perform well at school, in social situations and at a job when your child is older.
+These issues can affect behavior as well as the ability to perform well at school, in social situations and at a job when your child is older.

 light bulbMany children with sensory issues often want to shield their eyes from bright lights.